ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 - **1/8 patterns should not be longer than two notes.** Anything longer is very situational and normally too complex.
 Patterns like this should be followed by a rest moment.
 - **1/4 patterns should not be longer than nine notes.** Anything longer is likely to be too straining for the target audience of this difficulty level.
 - **Main snapping should consist of mostly 1/2 and occasional 1/1 rhythms.** 1/4 rhythms may be used more frequently at this level of difficulty.
-- **You should insert at least 1 rest moment which is 1/1 or longer after 16/1 to 20/1 of continuous mapping.** Using rest moments less frequently is acceptable if either the pace of the music makes rest moments counter-intuitive or if the continuously mapped part is overall more forgiving to the player.
+- **You should insert at least 1 rest moment which is 1/1 or longer after 16/1 to 20/1 of continuous mapping.** Less frequent rest moments or shorter ones may put too much strain on beginners.
 - **1/4 patterns which are longer than five notes should avoid complicated colour changes.** Longer patterns with such complexity would be too demanding for the target audience of this difficulty level.

 #### Difficulty Setting Guidelines